-Within the lowest income quintile, 56% of all households resided in owner occupied households without a mortgage, as can be seen in Figure 6.3.1, whilst only 2% of all households were owner occupiers with a mortgage.
-Rented households, which represents the privately rented sector, accounted for 22% of all households in the lowest income quintile and 20% of households within the lowest income quintile have tenures categorised as affordable; these include States/GHA social rented accommodation and social partial ownership.
+Within the lowest income quintile, 55% of all households resided in owner occupied households without a mortgage, as can be seen in Figure 6.3.1, whilst only 3% of all households were owner occupiers with a mortgage.
+Rented households, which represents the privately rented sector, accounted for 23% of all households in the lowest income quintile and 18% of households within the lowest income quintile have tenures categorised as affordable; these include States/GHA social rented accommodation and social partial ownership.

-Moving progressively through the second, third, fourth and highest income quintiles in general there is an increasing proportion of households which are owner occupied with a mortgage and a decreasing proportion of households which are owner occupied without a mortgage or have a tenure of affordable.
+Moving progressively through the second, third, fourth and highest income quintiles in general there is an increasing proportion of households which are owner occupied with a mortgage and a decreasing proportion of households which are owner occupied without a mortgage or have a tenure of rented or affordable.

-Within the highest income quintile of households (the top 20% of households when ordered by gross household income), over half of all households are owner occupied with a mortgage, nearly a third are owner occupied (without a mortgage) and 13% are privately rented.
+Within the highest income quintile of households (the top 20% of households when ordered by gross household income), nearly half of all households are owner occupied with a mortgage (46%), 40% are owner occupied (without a mortgage) and 13% are privately rented.